ibelikov/jimmy/DEVELOPMENT.rst

       return {'my_val': 1}

-How to write your own groovy-based plugin
+How to write your own groovy-based module
 =========================================

-Each plugin is python module or package which may came with distribution or be added by end-user.
+Each module is python module or package which may came with distribution or be added by end-user.
-To create your own plugin you need:
+To create your own module you need:

-1) Create new directory for plugin in plugins/plugin-name
+1) Create new directory for module in modules/module-name
-2) Create resources with schema and groovy script for this plugin:
+2) Create resources with schema and groovy script for this module:
    - Schema should describe parameters corresponded to this configuration.
-   - Groovy script must update configuration related to this plugin.
+   - Groovy script must update configuration related to this module.

-3) Create subclass of groovy plugin in plugins/plugin-name/impl.py and define method update_dest which will read data from source tree and then use subproccess to call jenkins cli and execute groovy script with arguments from source data.
+3) Create subclass of groovy module in modules/module-name/impl.py and define method update_dest which will read data from source tree and then use subproccess to call jenkins cli and execute groovy script with arguments from source data.